Impact Factor: 1.2

 • Draft 1 editorial every 3 years.

-The Editorial Board will be composed of approximately 10-15 international members and around 25-30 national members.
+The Editorial Board will be composed of national and international experts following criteria of competence and capacity.
 Members will be chosen by the Editorial Team to serve during the Team’s term, on the basis of their ability and competence.

 Article 10.
 Editorial office

-The editorial office will consist of staff from Revista Española de Cardiología assigned for this purpose by the Editor-in-Chief of Revista Española de Cardiología.
+The editorial office will consist of staff from REC Publications assigned for this purpose by the Editor-in-Chief of Revista Española de Cardiología.
 The editorial office will be headed by an editorial director and an editorial coordinator.

 Original articles